bandwidth-throttle/token-bucket/README.md

 - The [`GlobalScope`](http://bandwidth-throttle.github.io/token-bucket/api/class-bandwidthThrottle.tokenBucket.storage.scope.GlobalScope.html)
 limits the rate of a resource for all processes (i.e. requests).
 E.g. to limit the aggregated download bandwidth of a resource over all processes.
+This scope permits race conditions between processes.
+The TokenBucket is therefore synchronized on a shared mutex.

 ## TokenBucket